charles8191/azurelinux-wsl/README.md

 # Azure Linux for WSL

-This is based on the Azure Linux Base image without any modifications, other than a `tdnf upgrade` and `tdnf clean all`.
+This is based on the Azure Linux Base image.

 1. Extract the ZIP from the Releases page.
 2. Run `install.cmd`.